JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 .
 ```

 Note the bottom two rows.
-Of these rows, the first sign, with the pedestrian and bicycle, was never in the model's training set.
+Of these rows, the first sign -- with the pedestrians and bicycle -- was never in the model's training set.
 Yet, the model acknowledged features of this sign -- blue, round, white markings -- and still predicted a confident score for a 'Mandatory Roundabout'.
 This shows a bad [recall](https://en.wikipedia.org/wiki/Precision_and_recall) as the model failed to prove that it is capable of observing false negatives which it could do by giving the sign a low probability.

 The last image is a picture of myself.
 Haven't you ever wondered what German traffic sign you are?